 Cassandra joined the Army in 2005 as a way to break free from the poverty she’d known her whole life.
 After serving her country for more than 11 years, including two deployments to Afghanistan, she found herself struggling to transition back to civilian life.
 Despite having picked up tech experience and skills during her military career, she couldn’t seem to secure a job that paid enough to support her family and faced a return to the abject poverty she’d enlisted in military service to escape.

 While many veterans, like Cassandra, received extensive tech training in the military and possess the hard-won leadership abilities that are in such high demand by employers, too many fail to secure employment or otherwise fall through the cracks.
-NPower helps providing the specialized training, comprehensive wraparound supports, and job placement that will prepare them for, and make them indispensable to, today’s leading tech employers.
+NPower provides the specialized training, comprehensive wraparound supports, and job placement that will prepare them for, and make them indispensable to, today’s leading tech employers.

 Cassie learned about NPower through her local Department of Veterans Affairs and couldn’t believe the program was free.
 Following her training, she was offered a paid apprenticeship at one of NPower's employment partners, and, later, a full-time permanent job.
 With the training and certifications from NPower, her salary has more than doubled, laying the foundation for financial independence and mobility, and an end to her family’s generational cycle of poverty.